 Students must also earn a grade of C or better in Public Speaking (COMMÂ 1000), and in one written communication class to be selected from Technical WritingÂ ENGLÂ 3040), Business Writing (ENGLÂ 3080) or Advanced Composition (ENGLÂ 4000).
 Students may elect to use COMMÂ 1000 to meet 3 hours of the Humanities Core requirements.
 Students admitted during Fall 2017 and after must take IDSC 3210 before they will be allowed to take the Capstone course.Â IDSCÂ 3210 cannot be taken until the student has passed IDSCÂ 2190/IDSCÂ 2193 with a grade of C or better.Â All students must also complete a capstone experience (IDSCÂ 4930Â orIDSCÂ 4920) with a grade of C or better.
 In the capstone experience, students integrate acquired knowledge through a research project (IDSCÂ 4930), or an internship program (IDSCÂ 4920).
 Students must earn 3 hours of capstone credit and may earn a maximum of 6 hours of capstone credit.
 Students electing to take the capstone course twice must use elective hours for the additional three hours.

 The student creates two or three identifiable areas of emphasis using coursework from two or three different Schools or Colleges.
 The major must have a total of 45 hours of approved coursework.
+The IDSC faculty review committee will not approve a combination of minors or areas of emphasis that substantially recreates an existing degree program in those areas.
 If a student elects to have two areas of emphasis they must have at least 21 hours of coursework in one emphasis (the majority of which is from one college or school) and up to 24 hours in the other (the majority of which is from the second college or school) for a total of 45 hours.
 Twenty-seven of the 45 hours in the major must be at or above the 3000 level.
 If a student elects to have three areas of emphasis they must have 15 hours of coursework in each emphasis.
 Students with three areas of emphasis may use existing minors as emphasis areas or they may work with the departmental representative in a specific area to develop an emphasis.
 Within the 15 hour emphasis plan, at least nine-hours of each emphasis must be 3000 level or above coursework.
-If a student elects to use existing minors and a minor requiring more than 15 hours is selected the student must complete the entire minor.Â Minors used as emphases become part of the Interdisciplinary Studies degree and will not be listed on the official transcript or the diploma.
+If a student elects to use existing minors and a minor requiring more than 15 hours is selected the student must complete the entire minor.Â Students electing to use minors are subject to all rules of those minors, for example, minimum grades to count courses in the minor will also apply to the Interdisciplinary Studies degree plan.
+Minors used as emphases become part of the Interdisciplinary Studies degree and will not be listed on the official transcript or the diploma.

-Additional information about the major can be found at http://www.auburn.edu/academic/provost/undergrad_studies/IDSC.
+Additional information about this major can be found at Interdisciplinary Studies.

 Interdisciplinary University Studies